FriedBreakfast/Psi/doc-sphinx/tvm/instructions.rst

 ``unwrap {e}``

-Take an :ref:`psi.tvm.instructions.exists` value and extract the target value.
+Take an expression whose type is a :ref:`psi.tvm.instructions.exists` value and extract the target value.

 .. _psi.tvm.instructions.unwrap_param: